Carlos Rivero (baseball): Algodoneros de Unión Laguna

+Rieleros de Aguascalientes

+On July 14, 2022, he was traded to the Rieleros de Aguascalientes in exchange for P Hayato Takagi.

+On December 12, 2022, Rivero was traded to the Tecolotes de los Dos Laredos in exchange for Wilfredo Tovar.
+However, he did not appear in a game for the Tecolotes in 2023.

+On January 16, 2024, Rivero was loaned to the Tigres de Quintana Roo of the Mexican League.
+He was released by Quintana Roo on March 11.

 Accident

-On December 6, 2018, Rivero, Luis Valbuena, and José Castillo were in a car in Yaracuy driven by Rivero's chauffeur when the car struck a rock.
-The driver tried to avoid it, but crashed.
-Rivero and the driver survived, but Castillo and Valbuena were killed.
+On December 6, 2018, Rivero, Luis Valbuena, and José Castillo were in a car in Yaracuy driven by Rivero's chauffeur when the group was ambushed by highway robbers.
+In the driver's attempt to avoid the robbers the vehicle struck a rock and overturned.
+Rivero and the driver survived, but Castillo and Valbuena, who were not wearing seatbelts, were thrown out of the vehicle and died.
 Castillo, Rivero, and Valbuena were all members of Venezuelan winter team Cardenales de Lara, and had played a game the day of the accident.